santoshsmalagi/Developer-Essentials/Doxygen/Doxy-C-Template.md

 ```

 ## 7. Documenting structures, unions and bit fields
+Structs, unions and bit fields are documented just like enumerated types - a combination of descriptive block comment describing the structure/union or bit field, and inline comments for the members.

 ## 8. Documenting macros
 A macro is documented using block comments.